libmir/blog/_posts/2016-08-19-intro-to-random-sampling.md

 ```

 The result of our basic composition with different target probabilities
-for the samples can be seen in .
-The (Tin)flex algorithm will
+for the samples can be seen in the diagrams below.
+The Tinflex algorithm will
 automatically generate intervals with hat and squeeze function for the
 desired distribution that are connected with such a composition sampler.